 Start By Keeping It Simple

 Your gateway into the cozy boy lifestyle is a pair of well-fitting sweatpants.
 Start by finding a pair of sweatpants in a solid color that utilizes minimal branding.
 If you choose to go grey, go with a heathered or marled pattern.
-Nike Tech Fleece reigns supreme in this category for now, but there are other streetwear companies coming out with different varieties sweatpants at lots of different price points.
+Nike Tech Fleece reigns supreme in this category for now, but there are other streetwear companies coming out with different varieties of sweatpants at lots of different price points.
 A word of advice when choosing your sweatpants: always roll with an elastic cuff for the leg opening.
-Leave the straight legged sweatpants alone.
+Leave the straight-legged sweatpants alone.

 Get The Right Fit